Glimor/AI-Powered-WordPress-Article-Generator/README.md

 3. 📤 **Auto-Publishing:** These AI-generated articles are automatically published to your WordPress site, with a defined time interval between posts.

 ## 💡 Usage
-Add your suggestions (keywords) in the main screen and run the script with the following command:
+To add keywords, either input them directly or load from a `.txt` file (1 keyword per line) using **Option 2** from the CLI menu.
+Run the script with the following command:

 ```bash
 python main.py